-Although many applications will be pre-installed or built-in to your computer, you will also have the ability to download many other applications at the click of your mouse.

-In the Windows Store you can search for and browse thousands of apps, all grouped into easy to find categories.
+Although many applications are pre-installed or built-in to your computer, you can also download many other applications at the click of your mouse.
+In the Windows Store, you can search for and browse thousands of apps, all grouped into easy to find categories.